COVIDWarriors/CWarriors_Pooling/pooling/README.md

 - All errors in the code are mine: Victoriano Giralt

-Good ideas come from Dr. mercedes Pérez input.
+Good ideas come from Dr. Mercedes Pérez input.

 Bug crashing, testing and support come from the rest of the CWarriors core develpment team: